EdJoPaTo/website-stalker-example/work/frame/de-en-products-laptop13-diy-amd-ai300-configuration-new.md

 (Out of stock)  +€50

- 1TB (2nd Gen)
+ Storage - 1TB (1st Gen)

  Details

- 1TB (2nd Gen) Expansion Card
+ Storage Expansion Card
 ----------

-The 250GB (2nd Gen) and 1TB (2nd Gen) Expansion Cards give you the performance of an internal drive with the flexibility of an external one.
-With a USB 3.2 Gen 2 interface, both the 1TB (2nd Gen) and 250GB (2nd Gen) cards reach 1000 MB/s read and 800 MB/s write speeds.
-Both are fast enough to run apps and even boot an operating system from, and you can plug them into other computers for high-speed file transfer.
+ Ultra high speed storage, available in two capacities.
+With a USB 3.2 Gen 2 interface supporting 1000 MB/s read rates and 375 MB/s and 1000 MB/s write rates for 250GB and 1TB respectively.
+Fast enough to run apps or even boot an operating system from.
+Small enough to pop out and take with you.
+ChromeOS cannot be booted from any Framework Storage Expansion Card.

 Close